setare92-ha/cardiovascular_event_detection/README.md

 The notebook is organized as follows: in Section 2, I use descriptive statistics and several visualizations to examine the dataset, develop a better understanding of the features and identify any cleaning or modifications that may be required.
 Next, I clean the data and address any missing values to prepare the data for building a model.
 In Section 3, several machine learning models (logistic regression, decision trees and in the end an ensemble method, a random forest method) are built, trained and evaluated based on unified performance metrics.
 The best model is identified.
 Section 4 summarizes the performance of the models built in tables and makes three recommendations to stakeholders based on the findings of this study.
 Section 5 lists the limitations of the current study as well as avenues that one may explore to improve the performance of the model.

 ## 2. Data Understanding and Analysis
+The data used in this study contains three subsets: (1) Cleveland, (2) Switzerland and (3) Hungary.
+After addressing the issue with missing values, 720 entries and 10 attributes remain.

+The features are both numeric and categorical.
+Therefore, preparation of the data for model development requires care.
+The problem is boiled down to a binary classification with 0 and 1 representing the absence or presence of heart disease in the individual.
+Several pipelines were developed to test the following three types of machine learning models: (1) logistic regression, (2) decision trees and (3) random forest.

+For more details on data cleaning, processing and model development, refer to the [Jupyter notebook](https://github.com/setare92-ha/cardiovascular_event_detection/blob/main/main.ipynb) for the project.

 ## 3. Results and Recommendations
+The following table summarizes the test performance of the different models that were developed.
+For the cross-validation results, refer to the [Jupyter notebook](https://github.com/setare92-ha/cardiovascular_event_detection/blob/main/main.ipynb).
 | Model   | Accuracy   | Precision  | Recall  | $f_1$  | Top-5 Important Features |
 |-----|---|---|---|------| --------- |
 | Logistic Regression  | 0.78  | 0.85  | 0.71  | 0.77  | oldpeak, thalach, cp-4, chol, sex |